 - Best Full-frame cameras for Milky Way photography

 - Best APS-C cameras for shooting the Milky Way

 - Best Micro 4/3 cameras for photographing the Milky Way

 - Best cheap camera for Milky Way and night photography

 We’ll also show you a very short selection of the best top-notch compact cameras for shooting the stars and the Milky Way.

 Best full-frame cameras for Milky Way photography

-Without a doubt, the best cameras for taking photos of the Milky Way are full-frame cameras.
+Without a doubt, the best cameras for taking photos of the Milky Way are full-frame cameras (you can check our guide to the best camera sensor size).
 These cameras are more expensive and are generally aimed at professional and enthusiast photographers.
 They are your best bet if you want to make sure to take top-quality Milky Way photos.